 It’s so easy to fall in love with arborvitae trees.
-We can count on them to line our landscapes, provide privacy and tout a yearlong emerald glow—all without needing much maintenance.
+We can count on them to line our landscapes, provide privacy and provide yearlong interest with the emerald green color—all without needing much maintenance.

 When they do need our attention, it’s usually because of a hungry deer or intense storm.
 If either one has left your arborvitae branches bent, broken, or bare, will the tree branches grow back?